 Customers set their own prices in AdWords.
 In other words, AdWords functions on a bidding system.
 At its core, AdWords uses something called “cost-per-click,” or CPC.
 You can set a daily spending limit and a maximum CPC, or the most you’re willing to pay each time a customer clicks on your AdWords link.
 So say you set your maximum CPC at $1 and your daily limit at $100.
 You’ll pay $1 every time someone clicks on your site through AdWords, up to 100 times per day.

 As we’ve already discussed, AdWords gives businesses immediate access to people searching for their products or services.
 It’s a great short-term strategy for generating traffic from search engines.
 It also provides the opportunity to determine, not only where but how a business shows up in search results and where the visitor goes when they click the link.
 This control provides the ability to test ads and hone in on marketing messages, optimize landing pages and conversion funnels.

 But there’s a catch: AdWords runs like an auction, so you’re competing with other businesses to get the best ad placements and, therefore, the most views and clicks.
-The amount you bid for each click and other factors play into your placement.
+The amount you bid for each click and other factors like quality score play into your placement.
 The bidding system can mean that if bidding is incorrectly setup, you might end up paying for keywords that you would show up well for organically or even bidding against yourself.
+Without the help of Austin PPC services, you could rapidly make costly mistakes.
 And unlike SEO, when you turn off your AdWords campaign you stop showing up.
 There are no positive lasting effects of an AdWords campaign for your website.